clinicalml/fw-inference/README.md

 ```
 * [Optional: Toulbar2 - Exact MAP solver (version>=0.9.7.0)](https://mulcyber.toulouse.inra.fr/projects/toulbar2/)
 ```
+Attached the source for toulbar2.0.9.7.0
-I have attached a binary with the repo.
-It contains a small modification to the way the output files are handled.
+Contains a small modification to the way the output files are handled.
+To see modifications, look at lines 1630-1650 in src/tb2main.cpp
 ```